Culture in 1877, the Year of the Phonograph

 official announcement of the Revolution of Recorded Sound.

-provide some context for the time period when the phonograph was
+some context for the year when the phonograph was introduced to

-invention of the Phonograph is just one event in 1877.
-Nevertheless,
+of the Phonograph is just one event in 1877 and its completion

 Talking Phonograph" reveals the significance of that